-- 1. Back up all databases (media, volume, configuration, device) on the master and remote media servers. - 2.
+- 1. Back up all databases (media, volume, configuration, device) on the server. - 2.
 Back up all NetBackup patches, scripts, and bp.conf entries that are specific to the earlier version of NetBackup. - 3.
-You do not have to upgrade your clients at this time, only the master and remote media servers.
+You do not have to upgrade your clients at this time, only the server.